Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Discussion

-Seeded lateral epitaxy retains many of the most promising features of remote epitaxy.
-Since these pinholes are small, the films can still be exfoliated.
-Additionally, because the majority of the film/substrate interface is still decoupled by the monolayer graphene barrier, we expect similar slippery strain relaxation pathways to apply for highly mismatched growth \cite{bae2020graphene}.
+Our in-situ experiments provide a fundamental understanding of the atomic scale growth mechanisms on graphene, which are crucial for controlling the structure, properties, and scalability of the resultant films and membranes.
+In addition, seeded lateral epitaxy on graphene offers several advantages over both conventional ELO and remote epitaxy.

+Compared to conventional ELO, which uses thick dielectric masks, graphene is the atomically thin limit for a mask material.
+This thinness is attractive for applications where an electronically transparent interface is desired, e.g. a tunnel barrier \cite{van2012low, li2014magnetic}.
+Graphene masks also enable the etch-free synthesis and exfoliation of crystalline membranes, for applications in flexible electronics and for inducing novel properties via strain \cite{du2021epitaxy}.

-The seeded lateral epitaxy mode has two promising additional features.
-Firstly, seeded lateral epitaxy is tolerant to an imperfect graphene/substrate interface.
-Despite the oxides present at the graphene/GaSb substrate interface after graphene transfer, epitaxial growth can still be achieved by desorbing the native oxide to create pinholes.
-This tolerance is crucial for translating epitaxy on graphene-terminated surfaces to wafer scale, since it is difficult to perform native oxide-free graphene layer transfers at wafer scale and difficult to grow graphene directly on arbitrary substrates.
-Secondly, the controlled patterning of nanoscale openings in graphene provides a route to precisely engineer the size, location, and spatial distribution of nucleation sites (Supplemental Fig. \ref{pattern}), and resulting properties of the films.
-For example, controlled openings may provide selective anchoring points to control the properties of films that undergo solid-solid phase transitions, e.g. ferroelectric materials and shape memory alloys.
+Compared to remote epitaxy, which is expected to only produce epitaxial films on substrates with polar bonding \cite{kong2018polarity}, seeded lateral epitaxy can produce single-crystalline films on nonpolar substrates \cite{ujiie1989epitaxial}.
+Seeded lateral epitaxy is also tolerant to an imperfect graphene/substrate interface.
+Despite the oxides present at the graphene/substrate interface after graphene transfer, epitaxial growth can still be achieved by desorbing the native oxide to create pinholes.
+This tolerance is crucial for translating epitaxy on graphene-terminated surfaces to wafer scale, since it is difficult to perform native oxide-free graphene layer transfers at wafer scale.

+Our work suggests that the controlled patterning of nanoscale openings in graphene (Fig. \ref{pattern}) provides a route to precisely engineer the size, location, and spatial distribution of nucleation sites, and resulting properties of coalesced films and membranes.
+Recently, patterned openings in a graphene mask have been used for the selective area epitaxy of 2D hexagonal-BN \cite{heilmann2021spatially}, and point defects in h-BN have have been used to seed 2D MoS$_2$ films with controlled orientations \cite{zhang2019full}.
+Our results show that openings in a graphene mask are also promising for the growth of three-dimensional materials like III-V semiconductors, by enabling their exfoliation into free-standing quasi-2D membranes.